 - Ask your primary care doctor about specific heart tests and screenings, and whether you’re a good candidate for them.
 If your doctor does recommend certain tests or screenings, some may be done the same day, or you might need to make an appointment for a different day.
 Also, it’s important to remember that you’re always in control of your health care, so it’s okay to request any additional screenings.
 (But check in first with your insurance to learn more about what they will and won’t cover.)

-- Keep an eye out for heart disease signs and symptoms, especially as you age.
+- Keep an eye out for heart disease symptoms as you age.
 If you start to experience any symptoms of heart trouble, tell your doctor so they can work with you to create the right action plan.
 That may include connecting you with a cardiologist sooner rather than later.

 - Seek care from a cardiologist when the time is right.
 If you’ve already been diagnosed with a chronic condition such as high blood pressure or high cholesterol, or if you have a family history of heart disease, ask your doctor if you should be seeing a cardiologist, too.
 Cardiologists specialize in maximizing your heart health.